-Quote: "The Social Security Administration and its nearly 65,000 workers continue to provide an invaluable service to Americans who retire or who can no longer work because of disability"
+Social Security Administration provides an invaluable service to Americans who retire or who can no longer work.

 When the Social Security Act was signed into law 75 years ago, it introduced a form of economic security that didn't exist for the elderly.
 Nineteen years later, the disability division was created.
 The Great Depression was a triggering event for the original legislation, and now, during the current economic crisis, individuals and their families are realizing the crucial support provided by Social Security's programs, according to Allsup, a nationwide provider of Social Security disability representation and Medicare plan selection services.